superfly/docs/flyctl/cmd/flyctl_autoscale_set.md

-Allows the setting of the current models autoscaling parameters:
+Enable autoscaling and set the application's autoscaling parameters:

-min=int - minimum number of instances to be allocated from region pool. max=int - maximum number of instances to be allocated from region pool.
+min=int - minimum number of instances to be allocated globally. max=int - maximum number of instances to be allocated globally.

 ## Usage
 ~~~